gabrielrusanescu/graph-coloring/README.md

 Validation: Uses assert statements to verify correctness against known test cases.

-Input File Format
-The program reads from text files (e.g., input1.txt).
-The structure should be:

-An integer representing the total number of nodes (n).

-For each node: the node ID, its degree, and the IDs of its neighbors.

-Example:

-Plaintext
-3
-1 2 2 3
-2 1 1
-3 1 1
-Technical Details
-Data Structures
-The graph is represented using a custom Node structure:

-id: Unique identifier for the node.

-degree: Number of edges connected to the node.

-color: The assigned color index (initializes at -1).

-neighbors: An array of integers storing neighbor IDs.

 Algorithm Steps
 Allocation: Load the graph from the file and allocate memory.